Functional JavaScript: basic concepts

 console.log(composed(3)); // 8

-This function receives any number of functions as individual parameters.
-Then spreads them into an array with the spread operator ..., and will fix them within the closure, returning a new function.
-This new function will be of arity 1, receiving as parameter the data to process with our functions.
-Finally it will iterate our array of functions starting right-to-left executing them, meaning it will run the last one first using the provided initial data.
+This function takes any number of functions as individual parameters.
+It distributes them into an array using the spread operator ..., and sets them within the closure context, returning a new function.
+This new function will be unary, receiving the initial data as a parameter to process our functions.
+It will then loop through the array of functions from right-to-left, executing them, which means it will execute the last function first with the initial data provided in the parameter.

-What we just did is to create a compose function: a n-ary utility useful to compose any number of functions as long as they are unary.
+What we've just done is create a compose function: a very handy n-ary utility for composing any number of functions as long as they are unary.

-Now lets say we want to compose our functions starting from the first one to the last one: instead of Array.reduceRight we can just use Array.reduce:
+Now, let's say we want to compose our functions, but starting from the first one to the last: instead of using Array.reduceRight, we can use Array.reduce.

 language-javascript